constant17/lcp.loganalysis-v0/README.md

 #  Log Analysis Program

-The log analysis program is a a reporting tool that prints out reports (in plain text) based on the data in the database.
+The program answers the following questions:
-This reporting tool is a Python program using the psycopg2 module to connect to the database `news` that contains newspaper articles, as well as the web server log for the site.
-The program answers the following questions: 1.
-What are the most popular three articles of all time?
+1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time? and
 3. On which days did more than 1% of requests lead to errors?
 You can launch the program to get the result of the analysis proceeding as follow: